-- 1) Voluntary Membership: Every one having a common interest is free to join a co-operative society. - 2) Legal Status: Its registration is compulsory and it gives it a separate legal identify entity, separate from its members. - 3) Limited Liability:- The liability of the members is limited to the extent of their capital contribution in the society. - 4) Control :- Management and control lies with the managing committee elected by the members by giving vote. - 5) Service motive: The main aim is to serve its members and not to maximize the profit. - 6) Cash trading: They give preference to cash trading. - 7) Government control: They have to send their annual report and accounts to the registrar so that the government exercise its control from time to time by checking their accounts. - 8) Arrangement of Finance: They arrange finance from sale of shares to members, loans obtained from the government etc.
+- 1) Voluntary Membership: Every one having a common interest is free to join a co-operative society. - 2) Legal Status: Its registration is compulsory and it gives it a separate legal identify entity, separate from its members. - 3) Limited Liability:- The liability of the members is limited to the extent of their capital contribution in the society. - 4) Control: Management and control lies with the managing committee elected by the members by giving vote. - 5) Service motive: The main aim is to serve its members and not to maximize the profit. - 6) Cash transactions: They give preference to cash transactions. - 7) Government control: They have to send their annual report and accounts to the registrar so that the government exercise its control from time to time by checking their accounts. - 8) Arrangement of Finance: They arrange finance from sale of shares to members, grant from the government, loan from banks and financial institutions etc.